claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

 	  - So ignore / miss this value at your peril.
 	  - It's always worth explicitly setting it to `0`.
 - So...
-  - youre looking at a range of data, and
+  - you're looking at a range of data, and
   - you want to see whether anything in the first col of your range has the same value as cell A1,
   - and if it does you want to return the value in the third col of your range, in the same row as the matching value
   - so for instance, if your range is cols C to E, and you find a match in cell C2 (row 2, col C), then the value returned will be the value in cell E2 (row 2, col E)